Councilmembers announce 3-phase plan to beautify Tower District

 FRESNO, Calif.
-(KSEE) – Councilmembers Esmeralda Soria and Miguel Arias were excited to announce the three-phase plan that will focus on beautifying the Tower District.
+(KGPE) – Councilmembers Esmeralda Soria and Miguel Arias were excited to announce the three-phase plan that will focus on beautifying the Tower District.

 The first phase will kick-off in about a month and will focus on cleaning up the city’s streets.